 Brett Stevenson’s academic background has prepared the native Calgarian to build a successful merchant banking firm and fund that has financed several midstream and energy infrastructure projects and others.

-As the managing partner of Calgary-based Animus Capital Partners Inc., Brett began his academic journey at St. Francis Xavier University in Antigonish, N.S. where he completed a finance degree with honours.
+As the managing partner of Calgary-based private equity firm, Brett began his academic journey at St. Francis Xavier University in Antigonish, N.S. where he completed a finance degree with honours.

 He completed his directors education and post-graduate studies at Rotman School of Management at the University of Toronto and was awarded the ICD.D Designation – which represents his lifelong commitment to excellence in the boardroom, a desire to stay current, and to be a more effective director.